 1)What initially inspired you to pursue your career in information security?

-The only thing more exciting about interdepartmental business processes are breaking interdepartmental business processes and exploiting them. – Kent Ickler
+The only thing more exciting about interdepartmental business processes is breaking interdepartmental business processes and exploiting them. – Kent Ickler

 Before specifically being interested in InfoSec I knew from a very young age that I wanted to at least work with computers.
 My family wasn’t all that technical regarding computers but we had a few throughout my childhood that really sparked my initial interest.
 We had an Apple IIe that I spent a lot of time trying to figure out.
 I talked my dad into letting me order a “Build-Your-Own-Computer” kit around the age of ten or so and built it by myself (incorrectly, but I learned a lot).
 It wasn’t until college though that I found out that computer security is what I wanted to pursue.
 I took a course on Ethical Hacking and learned that I could hack companies legally and get paid for it.
 Now that’s what I do. – Beau Bullock